youngoris/beepy-tmux/README.md

     # if in virtual terminal, start fbterm
       if [[ "$(tty)" =~ /dev/tty ]] && type fbterm > /dev/null 2>&1; then
            fbterm
-     # otherwise, start/attach to tmux
+     # otherwise, start/attach to tmux and start neofetch
       elif [ -z "$TMUX" ] && type tmux >/dev/null 2>&1; then
            tmux new -As "$(basename $(tty))" 'neofetch; bash' fi